Writing Retreats

 Not exactly workshop, not exactly lecture, Webinars are an opportunities for writers to explore elements of craft and the writing life.
 Conversations will be designed and facilitated by Porch instructors as well as experts in the publishing industry.

 (Not long enough?
-New this spring, we’re introducing the optional add-on of a Thursday night stay.)
+There's an optional add-on of a Thursday night stay!)

 The Rivendell experience: